junking237-prog/Tower-of-Hanoi/README.md

 ## 👤 Author

-Developed as part of a software development coursework project at **PK Fokam Institut of Excellence**.
+Developed as a C programming assignement project at **PK Fokam Institut of Excellence**.

 ---